Jutho/KrylovKit.jl/README.md

 ## Release notes for the latest version

+### v0.3
+*   a new method `expintegrator` that generalizes `exponentiate` (and the latter is now a special case of the former), i.e. it computes a linear combination of the so-called ``ϕⱼ`` functions that corresponds to the solution of a linear inhomogeneous ODE.

+*   stricter handling of keyword arguments; unknown keyword arguments are no longer ignored but give an error.

+### v0.2
 *   a new method `geneigsolve` for generalized eigenvalue problems ``A x = λ B x``, with a single implementation for symmetric/hermitian problems with positive definite `B`, based on the Golub-Ye inverse free algorithm.

 *   a `verbosity` keyword that takes integer values to control the amount of information that is printed while the algorithm is running.

+### v0.1: first official release

 ## Overview
 KrylovKit.jl accepts general functions or callable objects as linear maps, and general Julia